Work that Reconnects

 WHERE: A+E project space/Chapter House, St Mary’s Episcopal Cathedral, Edinburgh – access via Manor Place.
 We’ll also make use of the Song School and the Cathedral grounds.

 DONATIONS: We suggest a sliding scale donation.
-For those who can’t afford the minimum suggested donation, please send an email Jonathan.
+For those who can’t afford the minimum suggested donation, please send an email to Jonathan.
 Subsidised places available for those who need them.

-For more information about Work That Reconnects see here.
+For more information about Work that Reconnects see here.

 About the facilitators:

 Jonathan Baxter is an artist, peer-educator and curator.
-He runs the A+E programme at St Mary’s Episcopal Cathedral and delivers projects inspired by Work That Reconnects.
+He runs the A+E programme at St Mary’s Episcopal Cathedral and delivers projects inspired by Work that Reconnects.

-Chris Booth is an experienced member of the network of Work That Reconnects facilitators and has run various courses and workshops inspired by this practice.
+Chris Booth is an experienced member of the network of Work that Reconnects facilitators and has run various courses and workshops inspired by this practice.
 He draws on his lifelong experience in the peace and environmental movements.

 Jane Lewis is an experienced song leader and song writer.
 She has led singing within Protest In Harmony (Edinburgh’s radical street choir) for the last 20 years in addition to setting up singing for lung health groups.
 She is also an experienced mindfulness teacher.